Photographing the Wedding Ceremony & Vows

 “Moves Like a Ninja, Shoots Like a Sniper!”

-A newly wedded couple once wrote these words in a review for me.
+A newlywed couple once wrote these words in a review for me.
 They perfectly sum up how your photographer should be, especially during the ceremony (well, almost!).
-Your photographer should be the soul of discretion, able to position themselves so that they are not a distraction and move position when there is less chance they will be noticed.
-During a hymn or reading is ideal.
-They should not snap away randomly as the clicks from a DSLR camera can be distracting.
+Your photographer should be the soul of discretion, able to position themselves so they are not a distraction and move position when there is less chance they will be noticed.
+During a hymn or reading, it is ideal.
+They should not snap away randomly, as DSLR camera clicks can be distracting.
 They should take time to consider the composition and press the shutter sparingly.

 Longer Ceremonies = More Diverse Photos